contentful-graveyard/wordpress-exporter.rb/README.md

 ## Setup
 To extract the blog content you need to [export](http://en.support.wordpress.com/export/) it from the Wordpress blog and save it as a XML file.

-Further you need to define where the tool can find the XML file and the destination of the transformed data.
+Further you need to define where the tool can find the XML file and the destination of the transformed content.
-Create a `settings.yml` file and specify `data_dir` and `wordpress_xml_path`, eg:
+Create a `settings.yml` file and specify `data_dir` and `wordpress_xml_path`:

 ``` yaml
 data_dir: PATH_TO_ALL_DATA